Arts: Performing Arts

 Grades 9-12

-and improvisation techniques and develop their own accompaniments and grooves.
+This course gives students a chance to learn and play those keyboard riffs that everyone recognizes.
+Students will develop the skills to get past those few riffs and move toward being a player with chops.
+Core components of this class will be understanding and performing from the rock, pop, R&B, gospel, folk, and jazz canons.
+Learn music from Beethoven to Bruno Mars.
+After an introduction to basic keyboard theory, students will learn to incorporate harmonies, bass lines, and improvisation techniques and develop their own accompaniments and grooves.
 Using the keyboard lab gives students access to unleashing the full capabilities of the digital audio workstation, synthesizer, mixing, and sequencing software.
 No previous keyboard experience is necessary, and the class is also open to students with previous experience, as the class will be geared to a range of levels.

-Ninth/Tenth Production – Clue
+Ninth/Tenth Production

-Grades 9-10 ā€¢ Prerequisites: An entry-level acting class and an audition.
+Grades 9-10 • Prerequisites: An entry-level acting class and an audition.

-Grades 11-12 ā€¢ Prerequisite: Audition.
+Grades 11-12 • Prerequisite: Audition.
 After-school rehearsals are a part of this course, and students cast as leads will not be able to participate in other after-school activities.

-This course will be devoted to producing a main stage production.
+This course will be devoted to producing Henry IV, Parts 1 and 2, by William Shakespeare as a main stage production.
 Students will read, analyze, and rehearse the play.
 Careful analysis will provide a foundation for students to develop their characters, circumstances, and actions for the production.
-Students will explore the world of the play and its cultural contexts, expanding their aesthetic awareness.
-By participating in the production process, students learn the standard practices of theater, learn to work as an ensemble, and challenge themselves with the demands of performing a full-length play.
-Spring Production is by audition; students are recommended to have been in a theater production or class before enrolling.
+Students will explore Elizabethan aesthetics and cultural contexts, while connecting the work to their contemporary world.
+By participating in the production process, students will learn the standard practices of theater, learn to work as an ensemble, and challenge themselves with the demands of performing a full-length play.
+Students in the cast are required to take the English course, “Shakespeare: Page to Stage,” which will analyze the play and meets in the same block fall semester.
+Given the necessary time commitment, leads will not be able to participate in other daily after school activities in the spring.
+Students are recommended to have been in a Theater production or class before enrolling, and an audition is required.

 Grades 9-12